 BuddyHub is all about creating healthy and lasting friendships regardless of your background and who you are.
 We encourage friendships that make you smile and laugh: in other words, having fun together!
 Listening and approaching each other with respect, openness, empathy and compassion is also at the core of what we do.

 That’s what it’s all about: making friends and enjoying each other’s company.

 Catherine McClen, Founder and CEO

 Catherine may come from the hard-nosed world of finance but she has a way of understanding others and the difficulties they go through.
 She became a young carer when her mother developed early onset dementia and this really opened her eyes to the threat of loneliness.
 She has also felt the impact of mental health and multiple bereavements in her family.
 These experiences, together with her six years of extensive voluntary work with marginalised groups, inspired her to start BuddyHub in 2014.
 The vision?
-To create a world where we can all happily grow older.
+To create a world where no one needs to fear being lonely.